 While retargeting may get visitors returning to your website, it won’t necessarily convert those visitors to commit to a sale.
 You will need to use this strategy in conjunction with compelling content, an easy to navigate, mobile responsive website and some of the other innovative marketing strategies we’ve discussed in earlier blog posts.

-To learn how retargeting could work for your company or to start the ball rolling, talk to the team at XDesigns.
+To learn how retargeting could work for your company or to start the ball rolling, talk to the team at XDesigns Advertising.
 Our clients are located throughout Australia, Sydney, Castle Hill, Norwest, Parramatta, Ryde and Seven Hills.